 Take note that since you’re working with paper on this lamp it is wise to choose a bulb with softer light.
 Choose a bulb that doesn’t heat up the paper as much under an hour, the lamp is very light and thin so placing it in vulnerable places is a no-no.

-Artistic looking faucet lamp.
+Artistic looking faucet lamp idea.
 It’s designed as if there is water falling from the faucet which is actually the light itself.

 Minimalist inspired white lamp.
 Simple, neat and consumes as little space as possible; perfect for those who want a lamp that can fit anywhere.